andrew/ultimate-awesome/README.md

 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
+- [awesome-agile-essentials](https://github.com/SaadAAkash/awesome-agile-essentials) - An awesome list of concepts & resources of Agile Software Development, curated from handpicked project management contents, courses & more!.
 - [awesome-deception](https://github.com/tracebit-com/awesome-deception) - An awesome collection of articles, papers, conferences, guides, and tools relating to deception in cybersecurity.
 - [awesome-docker](https://github.com/xiaomingx/awesome-docker) - 🐳 A curated list of Docker resources and projects.
 - [awesome-0data](https://github.com/0dataapp/awesome-0data) - Resources around owning your data 100%.